bmeme/ansible-role-mule/README.md

 ------------

 Java must be available on the server.
-You can easily install Java using the great [Geerlinggyu role](https://github.com/geerlingguy/ansible-role-java) `geerlingguy.java` role.
+You can easily install Java using the great [Geerlingguy role](https://github.com/geerlingguy/ansible-role-java) `geerlingguy.java` role.
 But you can use others obviously.

 Make sure the Java version installed meets the Mule requirements.